Motorola Mobility: Droid Mini, Ultra and Maxx

 Droid Mini, Droid Ultra and Droid Maxx were announced in a Verizon press conference on July 23, 2013.
 These phones share similar design with the predecessing Droid Razr HD lines in different screen and battery sizes, while all featuring the same Motorola X8 Mobile Computing System as the first-generation Moto X, with exclusive features like Motorola Active Notifications and 'OK Google' on device neural-based voice recognition system.

 In September 2015, Droid Maxx 2 were launched as Verizon exclusives in the US market, which share the same overall design as the Moto X Style, with Verizon software on board.
-Unlike its Moto X counterpart, Droid Maxx 2 does not support Moto Maker for further customization.
-Instead, Moto Shell with 7 different colors was introduced specifically for the device.
+Unlike its Moto X counterpart, Droid Maxx 2 did not support Moto Maker for customization.

 Moto G

-On November 13, 2013, Motorola Mobility unveiled the Moto G (1st generation), a relatively low-cost smartphone.
-The Moto G has been launched in several markets, including the UK, United States, France, Germany, India and parts of Latin America and Asia.
-The Moto G is available in the United States, unlocked, for a starting price of US$179.
+On November 13, 2013, Motorola Mobility unveiled the first generation Moto G, a relatively low-cost smartphone.
+The Moto G had been launched in several markets, including the UK, United States, France, Germany, India and parts of Latin America and Asia.
+The Moto G was available in the United States, unlocked, for a starting price of US$179.
 The device is geared toward global markets and some US models support 4G LTE.
-Unlike the Moto X, the Moto G is not manufactured in the United States.
+Unlike the Moto X, the Moto G was not manufactured in the United States.

 On September 5, 2014, Motorola Mobility released its successor to the 2013 version of the Moto G, called the Moto G (2nd generation).
 It came with a larger screen, higher resolution camera, along with dual front-facing stereo speakers.

 On July 28, 2015, Motorola Mobility released the third generation of the Moto G series, called the Moto G (3rd generation), in a worldwide press conference in New Delhi, India.
 It retained the same screen as before but upgraded the processor and RAM.
-Furthermore, it has an IPx7 water-resistance certification and comes into two variants - 1GB RAM / 8GB ROM and 2GB RAM / 16GB ROM.
-The device also has the latest (at the time) Android Lollipop OS v5.1.1.
+Furthermore, it has an IPx7 water-resistance certification and comes into two variants – one with 1 GB of memory and 8 GB of storage, and the other with 2 GB of memory and 16 GB of storage.
+The device launched with Android version 5.1.1.

-In May 2016, Motorola released three fourth generation Moto G smartphones: Moto G⁴, Moto G⁴ Plus, and Moto G⁴ Play.
+In May 2016, Motorola Mobility released three fourth generation Moto G smartphones: Moto G⁴, Moto G⁴ Plus, and Moto G⁴ Play.

 On February 26, 2017, Motorola Mobility released two fifth generation Moto G smartphones during Mobile World Congress: Moto G5 and Moto G5 Plus.

-On August 1, 2017, Motorola added two 'special edition' models to the Moto G lineup, the Moto G5S and Moto G5S Plus.
+The company added two 'special edition' models to the Moto G lineup, the Moto G5S and Moto G5S Plus, on August 1.

-In May 2018, Motorola released the sixth generation of the Moto G line up in three variants, the G6, G6 Plus and the G6 Play.
-The G6 and G6 Plus have two rear cameras, capable of taking 4k video (Plus model only), and a larger screen with an aspect ratio of 18:9.
-The specification ranges from 3/32GB to 6/128GB.
+In May 2018, Motorola Mobility released the sixth generation of the Moto G lineup in three variants, the G6, G6 Plus and the G6 Play.
+The G6 and G6 Plus have two rear cameras, and a larger screen with an aspect ratio of 18:9.
+The G6 Plus is capable of taking 4K video.
+The specification ranges from 3/32 GB to 6/128 GB.

-In February 2019, Motorola launched the Moto G7 with 3 extra variants, the Moto G7 Play, Moto G7 Power and the Moto G7 Plus.
+In February 2019, Motorola Mobility launched the Moto G7 with 3 extra variants, the Moto G7 Play, Moto G7 Power and the Moto G7 Plus.